|Table of Contents - Hardware and Software Requirements in Tableau Server|

-Tableau Server is highly configurable to help you address these variables in your server environment and fine tune server performance.
+Tableau Server is highly configurable to help you address these variables in your server environment and fine-tune server performance.
 Because of this complexity, there is no single formula for improving server performance.
 However, there are some basic guidelines you can follow.

-Users will be connecting to tableau server either through an internal network or via the public internet.
-Any poor performing network links in between users and the tableau server can cause erratic behavior of dashboards.
+Users will be connecting to the tableau server either through an internal network or via the public internet.
+Any poor-performing network links in between users and the tableau server can cause erratic behavior of dashboards.
 Slow loading internal networks are not normally a problem.
 Spotty internet connections are a common cause of long dashboard load times.
 If you do experience slow connection speeds, the best solution is to increase the available bandwidth of the connection.

 Client-side rendering is supported in Firefox, Chrome, Safari, and Internet Explorer 9.0 and later versions.
-All of these web browsers include the HTML 5 <canvas> element, which is used by client-side rendering and will improve performance.
+All of these web browsers include the HTML 5 element, which is used by client-side rendering and will improve performance.

 |Explore Tableau Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!
 Download Now!|